pseudoregalia-modding/pseudoregalia-archipelago/AP_Randomizer/apworld/docs/en_Pseudoregalia.md

 * Major keys
 * Small keys

-The follow options will swap some default items out with replacements:
+The follow options will swap some of these items out with replacements:

 * Progressive Dream Breaker:
   swaps Dream Breaker, Strikebreak and Soul Cutter with three Progressive Dream Breaker items.